yoctoproject/poky/documentation/bsp-guide/bsp.rst

    Because the BSP layer naming convention is well-established, it is advisable to follow it when creating layers.
-Technically speaking, a BSP layer name does not need to start with meta-
+Technically speaking, a BSP layer name does not need to start with meta-.
-   .
 However, various scripts and tools in the Yocto Project development environment assume this convention.

 To help understand the BSP layer concept, consider the BSPs that the Yocto Project supports and provides with each release.
-You can see the layers in the `Yocto Project Source
+You can see the layers in the :ref:`overview-manual/overview-manual-development-environment:yocto project source repositories` through a web interface at :yocto_git:`/`.
-Repositories <&YOCTO_DOCS_OM_URL;#yocto-project-repositories>`__ through
-a web interface at :yocto_git:`/`.
 If you go to that interface, you will find a list of repositories under "Yocto Metadata Layers".